Skip to main content

 The most easily overlooked channel is the result a tool returns.
 Your agent reads that text as trustworthy, so a web page, a file, or an upstream API can plant instructions the model then follows.
 That is indirect prompt injection.

-vulkro-live warden <result>
+vulkro-live warden --result page.txt

 Packages, because agents install them too